History of Longbridge CCC

 Monthly meetings were held at the Rednal Social Club, until this no longer became available, when they were moved to the Dog & Pheasant at Bromsgrove.
 Eventually, meetings took place in the factory and continued to do so until the Longbridge plant closed in 2005.
 They now take place at the Austin Sports and Social Club in Longbridge.
 At the first of these meetings, the membership was set at 5/- (25p) per year.
 Today, the membership fee is £16.00 for the year, with an initial First year joining fee of £18.00 for new members.
 Initially, the club was for Longbridge employees, but eventually, non-employees were eligible to join, but had to be proposed by an employee.
 Before the plant closed, membership had become open with non-employees eligible to propose new members.

 By May 1970, we had 82 members and £24.00 in club funds and the membership has continued to grow.
-In December 1970, a meeting took place between the Camping & Caravan Clubs of Fisher & Ludlow, Standard Triumph and Longbridge with the object of forming an Association of Clubs, thus, the British Leyland Camping and Caravan Association was born.
+In December 1970, a meeting took place between the Camping & Caravan Clubs of Fisher & Ludlow, Standard Triumph and Longbridge with the object of forming an Association of Clubs, thus, the British Leyland Camping and Caravan Association was born in 1971.
 (BMC had by now become “British Leyland”) It was agreed that once every year, member clubs would get together for the Association Rally where they would participate in sports and games with each club providing a trophy to be played for and held by the winning club for one year.
 The Association has now grown into 15 clubs with a Senior Citizens section and currently has over 2000 members.
 Longbridge CCC has 100 plus members at present.

 Our club has always put on a good selection of rallies and for several years now, foreign holidays to France and Ireland have gone down well with the members.